 While disability insurance starts out low when you’re in school, it could increase in price after you graduate.
 The biggest reason for the price increase is simply that you’ll need to increase your coverage to match your income.

-The benefit period is the length of time during which you’re eligible to receive benefits after becoming disabled.
-A long-term disability insurance policy can have a benefit period that lasts until age 67 (or just several years, if you don’t think you’ll need coverage that long).
+The benefit period is the time during which you’re eligible to receive benefits after becoming disabled.
+A long-term disability insurance policy can have a benefit period between two years and until retirement.

 Student disability insurance benefits can also be paid long after you’d otherwise still be in school.
-Some policies even last until retirement age.
 Your benefits will end if you recover from your disability.

 As with disability insurance you get when you start your career, student disability insurance also has an elimination period.
 This is the time you have to wait after you become disabled before the insurer will begin paying you benefits.
 A common elimination period is 90 days, although shorter elimination periods are available if you’re willing to accept a shorter benefit period or pay a high premium.